readthedocs/readthedocs.org/docs/user/subprojects.rst

 -----------------------

 Projects and subprojects can be used to share a custom domain.
-To configure this, one project should be established as the main project.
-This project will be configured with a custom domain.
+To configure this, one project should be established as the main project and configured with a custom domain.
 Other projects are then added as subprojects to the main project.

 If the example project ``example-project`` was set up with a custom domain,